MediaBrain-SJTU/SSM/README.md

 python train.py --data_path ./OCT2017 --epochs 50 --batch_size 32 --alpha 1.0 --belta 1.0 --gamma 1.0 --lr 0.0001
 ```

 This is a simple inplementation on Retinal-OCT.
 To experiment on other dataset, please follow the similar pipeline.
+Please contact the first author if you have any question.

 ## Citation